The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Implications for pulsar timing array observations

-Our comparison for the power-law PSD model is shown in \autoref{Fig:PLfit_comp}, where the EPTA results are shown as red dotted lines in both panels.
+Our comparison for the power-law PSD model is shown in Fig. \ref{Fig:PLfit_comp}, where the EPTA results are shown as red dotted lines in both panels.
 The results using the GE approach are given in the left panel.
-We show the power-law parameters obtained from a least-square fit using a power law (assuming \autoref{eq:power-law-strain} and using \autoref{eq: Gaussian strain to residual PSD}) on the PSD produced by the population for each of the 2\,000 universe realizations.
-We apply the same weight to each observer frequency $f_k$ for the least-square fit.
-For the Pop approach, we combine the maximum-a-posteriori samples obtained from the PTA Bayesian spectral inference (using a power-law PSD model) on the timing residuals derived from our 2\,000 universe realizations.
+We show the power-law parameters obtained from a least-squares fit using a power law (assuming Eq. \ref{eq:power-law-strain} and using Eq. \ref{eq: Gaussian strain to residual PSD}) on the PSD produced by the population for each of the 2\,000 Universe realizations.
+We apply the same weight to each observer frequency $f_k$ for the least-squares fit.
+For the population approach, we combine the maximum-a-posteriori samples obtained from the PTA Bayesian spectral inference (using a power-law PSD model) on the timing residuals derived from our 2\,000 Universe realizations.

 Using the GE approach, we find that circular MBHBs would induce a slightly steeper residual PSD than expected from the Phinney average power law, $\gamma = 13/3 \simeq 4.33$ ($\alpha = -2/3$ in terms of $h_c$), with a 90\% confidence interval of $\gamma = 4.55^{+0.29}_{-0.37}$.
 For the associated characteristic strain at $\fyr$, we find $\log_{10}\Ayr = -14.58^{+0.13}_{-0.08}$.
 The eccentric population produces shallower spectra with a 90\% confidence interval of $\gamma = 4.14^{+0.23}_{-0.33}$, and induces a similar amplitude at $\fyr$, of $\log_{10}\Ayr = -14.56^{+0.12}_{-0.07}$.
 For circular and eccentric ensembles, when using the GE approach, we recover a background that is steeper and fainter (at $\fyr$) compared to the observations from the EPTA.